jesse-gonzalez/nai-llm-fleet-infra/README.md

     task bootstrap:silent
     ```

+    > NOTE: if there are any issues, troubleshot using `task ts:flux-collect`.
+You can re-run task `bootstrap:silent` as many times needed

 7. Monitor on New Terminal

     ```bash
     eval $(task nke:switch-shell-env) && \
     task flux:watch
     ```

+    > NOTE: if there are any issues, update local git repo, push up changes and run `task flux:reconcile`

 8. [Optional] Post Install - Taint GPU Nodepool with dedicated=gpu:NoSchedule